Christchurch Antarctic Office

 The role of the Christchurch Antarctic Office, in delivering the city’s Antarctic Gateway Strategy, is to co-ordinate, facilitate, motivate, develop and explore greater community, cultural, economic, educational, environmental and scientific value from Christchurch's longstanding connections to Antarctica.

 Christchurch's Antarctic Gateway Strategy, sets out a vision ‘for Christchurch to be an Antarctic city that celebrates and realises the value of its gateway status for the benefit of the city and the nation, for current and future generations.’

 The Strategy is built on three themes: kaitiakitanga, manaakitanga and exploration.

-- Welcome and Deliver Excellence – Christchurch is recognised for being a welcoming host and excellent provider of logistic and business support to Antarctic programmes and agencies.
+- Welcome and Deliver Excellence – Christchurch is recognised for being a welcoming host and for service excellence as a Gateway City

 - Connect and Excite – Christchurch celebrates and engages all people in its Antarctic connection